the hard facts of life. for the new

 The same goes for K7AGE videos on youtube.com

-since things don't come up in any order, scan for ones that might interest you.
+since episodes don't appear to come up in any order, scan for ones that might interest you.

 This guy did one on installing Power Poles connectors, I highly recommend using them on all your radios.
 PARC stocks these in our "company store"